luiseduardovb/TASK-Masterclass-M5-Graphene/README.md

 4. Create a resolver for many `recipes` (hint: use `graphene_django.DjangoListField` to simplify things).
 5. Import your `FoodQuery` into `recipes/schemas.py`, and let `Query` inherit from `FoodQuery` (it should be the class before `graphene.ObjectType`).
 6. Create some objects using the admin panel, and check that your queries work on `Altair GraphQL Client`.
+7. Run `pytest -m task2` and verify you passed all tests.

 ## Graphene-Django Queries Bonus